-- I spent many years thinking that I will never be able to run because I wasn’t fast enough and due to that it was painful to my chest.
+- I spent many years thinking that I will never be able to run because I wasn’t fast enough and due to the fact that it was painful to my chest.
 I learned that trying and failing and then try again will help you to get your body and your mind to get used to the idea of running and thus grow in speed and in strength.

-up is never an option.
+- Giving up is never an option.

 - When I started running I had one rule for myself: Never stop running until I reach the target distance.
 The lesson I got there is that I am able to endure hardship.
 You will have to agree with me, running is never a walk in the park.
 It is very hard.
 The people who run mega and Ultra-marathons have a great deal of tenacity.
 This is very applicable also in life.
-In whatever we do we should never give up if it is for the good cause.
+In whatever we do, we should never give up if it is for the good cause.
 The book of Hebrews in encouraging believers who were under extreme persecution, says, “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
 For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds.”
 (Heb 12:1-3)

 relate better with people of the same walk.